Suppression of scattering from slow to fast subsystems and application to resonantly Floquet-driven impurities in strongly interacting systems: Introduction

 The generality of this result is crucial in order to apply it to driven impurities as well: since it only holds for static impurities one has to map the driven system onto an equivalent static one.
 This can be done using the extended Hilbert space formalism at the cost of a much increased Hilbert space~\cite{Eckardt_2015,santoro}.
 Nevertheless the static result is applicable.
 We also discuss two explicit examples: a) the breaking of bound pairs in an attractive Fermi-Hubbard chain at a resonantly driven impurity in the strong interaction limit $J \ll |U|$ (hopping parameter $J$, Hubbard interaction $U$) and b) the scattering of particles in an optical lattice at an impurity, which is driven at resonance with the energy gap between the two lowest bands.
 In both cases we show that the excitations from the lower band to the higher band are suppressed and also discuss the transmission through the impurity inside the lower band.
 These examples demonstrate the applicability of our results to two common low-energy approximation schemes, the Schrieffer-Wolff transformation and the tight-binding approximation.
 Beyond that, we expect that the results will apply generally to systems with low-energy descriptions or systems with a clear separation of slow and fast degrees of freedom (like spintronics systems~\cite{PhysRevLett.124.197202,boström2021magnon}), given that they are suitably coupled by a resonantly driven impurity.

 We believe that a result of this type can be valuable for studying resonantly driven impurities beyond the high-frequency limit: our analysis can be viewed as a zeroth order result of a systematic perturbative expansion in $\alpha$.
-If suitably established this perturbative expansion would also add another tool to the toolbox of Floquet theory, which would be useful to describe impurities which are too complicated to study via non-perturbative methods (like the non-equilibrium Green's function method~\cite{DFMartinez_2003, PhysRevLett.90.210602,PhysRevB.87.045402}).
+If suitably established this perturbative expansion would also add another tool to the toolbox of Floquet theory.
+This could complement exact non-perturbative methods (like the non-equilibrium Green's function methods~\cite{DFMartinez_2003, PhysRevLett.90.210602,PhysRevB.87.045402,PhysRevLett.113.266801,PhysRevResearch.2.033438,PhysRevB.85.054406,PhysRevB.79.054424,haug2007quantum}) in studying scattering at impurities and could perhaps be used to gain insights into impurities that are too computationally expensive to treat in practice via these methods.
 Most importantly, this expansion is non-perturbative in the impurity strength $\lambda$, which would allow to study impurities where the standard Born series for weak couplings~\cite{taylor2012scattering} is not applicable.

 The paper is structured as follows: in \cref{sec:motivation} we model systems with high and low-energy bands by means of the Schrieffer-Wolff transformation for strongly interacting systems.
 After adding the driven impurity, we find a peculiar physical situation which motivates the regime we analyse in this paper.
 In \cref{sec:toy} we then introduce a simple exactly solvable toy model where the suppression of scattering becomes apparent.
 Based on this we then establish the general result for static systems in \cref{sec:general} and explain how to apply it to Floquet-systems in \cref{sec:floquet}.
 In \cref{sec:pair} and \cref{sec:optical_lattice} we then demonstrate how to apply the results using two explicit examples: pair breaking in an attractive Fermi-Hubbard chain and excitations from the lowest to the second lowest band in an optical lattice, both at a resonantly driven impurity.